On the 5th of July 2019 our lives changed forever.

 - Radiotherapy once I have responded to the chemotherapy to reduce the size of my primary tumour.

-- Operation to remove the cancer and bowel.
+- Operation to remove the cancer.

 Complementary Treatment and Clinical Trials: